vinceyang1994/Home-Automation/README.md

 # Home-Automation
 This is a project waiting for chance to boost.
-Use ZigBee、WiFi、BT、RF to connect things into the Internet.And this IoT backend server created by Java EE.
+Use ZigBee、WiFi、BT、RF to connect things into the Internet.And this IoT backend server created by Java EE.We used SSH frameworks.